MarkKhramko/nodester/docs/Queries.md

 ## Limit
-Will limit amount of results to `N`.
+Will limit amount of results to certain `N`.
 Default is 3.

 * Example:
 `http://localhost:5001/api/v1/countries?limit=10`.